su-mt4007/su-mt4007.github.io/lectures/week-2.md

 with dataframes, that is, how to perform operations on dataframes.

 ### Working with Dataframes

 There are a set of operations you should be familiar with to work on dataframes.
 These are `sorting`, `selecting`, `filtering`, `mutating` and `grouping`.
 Using these, you can create complex operations by composing the operations.
+Below are short descriptions of the operations followed by and example of how to perform them in Python and R.

 #### Sorting
 Sorting is the process of ordering data by a variable or multiple variables.
 For